-Almost all dementia patients show some changed behavior.
+Almost all persons with dementia show some changed behavior.
 This happens because of many reasons.
 They may react because they do not understand what is happening.
 They may have unmet needs.
 They are frustrated because they cannot communicate.
 They may not be able to handle their emotions.
 They may act in socially inappropriate ways.
 Unsuitable surroundings make daily tasks difficult for them.
 People expect them to do things they cannot do.
-Caregiver emotions like frustration and anger can also affect patients.
+Seeing caregiver emotions like frustration and anger can also affect persons with dementia.
 (This topic is discussed in detail on another page; see: How dementia impacts behavior).

 Caregivers usually know that dementia impacts what persons with dementia can do or feel.
 But they are not ready for so many changed behaviors.

 Some of the changed behavior is worrying because it may harm the person with dementia or others.
 This is called “behavior of concern” or “challenging behavior.”

 As a caregiver, you need to look at behaviors that can harm the person or others.
 You have to try to prevent such behavior.
 Try and stop it before it becomes too difficult to manage (before it reaches “catastrophic” levels).

 Steps taken to reduce or stop a specific behavior are a targetted approach.
 Here you look at a particular behavior of concern.
 You try to understand what causes it.
-You then try to prevent it by meeting the patient’s needs.
+You then try to prevent it by meeting the person’s needs.

-Worrying behavior also reduces if the patient’s sense of well-being improves.
+Worrying behavior also reduces if the person’s sense of well-being improves.
 For example, home adaptations can make it easier for them to do tasks.
-As a result, the patient feels less frustrated and more capable.
+As a result, they feel less frustrated and more capable.
 A suitable daily routine makes the day easier and less stressing for someone with dementia.
-Better communication makes the patient feels more connected.
-Interesting and meaningful activities make the patient more content and happier.
+Better communication makes the person feels more connected.
+Interesting and meaningful activities make the person more content and happier.
 All these reduce the possibility of worrisome behavior.

 When someone with dementia behaves in an unusual way, you may feel upset.
 Take a moment to remember: